Sotaro Kita

-Biography
+Education and career

 Kita received his PhD from the University of Chicago in 1993, working in the lab of David McNeill.
 His dissertation focused on spontaneous gestures and Japanese mimetics.
-From 1993-2003 Kita led the Gesture Project at Max Planck Institute for Psycholinguistics, one of the research foci of the MPI.
+From 1993 to 2003, Kita led the Gesture Project at Max Planck Institute for Psycholinguistics, one of the research foci of the MPI.

-Since April 2017, Kita has served as the editor of GESTURE (published by John Benjamins).
-Kita was president of the International Society for Gesture Studies from 2012–2014, and vice-president from 2010-2012.
+From 2017 to 2023, Kita has served as the editor of GESTURE (published by John Benjamins).
+Kita was president of the International Society for Gesture Studies from 2012 to 2014, and vice-president from 2010 to 2012.

 Kita's research has been funded by the National Science Foundation, the Leverhulme Trust, and other agencies.